Thursday, 3 October 2024

 This week, we ask for your prayers as we hire a new Research Assistant to co-host the next season of Critical Faith.
 We ask for your prayers for those involved in the hiring process, that they may have wisdom, discernment, and fairness in their decisions.
 We also pray that the right candidate will be chosen, someone who brings both passion and insight to the work of engaging with these important conversations.

-Additionally, pray that Jesus's message of healing and renewal breaks through to listeners of CBC Ideas on October 16 at 8PM EST, which will feature former ICS Senator and Christian commentator, Kristen Kobez du Mez.
-This episode is an edited version of the lecture that du Mez gave at the "Beyond Culture Wars" conference, which ICS hosted in conjunction with Martin Luther University College and Vision Ministries in April.
+Additionally, pray that Jesus's message of healing and renewal breaks through to listeners of CBC Ideas on October 16 at 8PM EST, which will feature former ICS Senator and Christian commentator, Kristin Kobes Du Mez.
+This episode is an edited version of the lecture that Du Mez gave at the "Beyond Culture Wars" conference, which ICS hosted in conjunction with Martin Luther University College and Vision Ministries in April.
 Entitled "Jesus and John Wayne," du Mez details the relationship between American masculinity and evangelical Christianity, tracing its development and its effects on contemporary evangelical culture.

 Monday, October 21 - Friday, October 25: